-Big Data’s become victim of the buzz machine, but there’s a reason for the hype.
+Big Data’s become a victim of the buzz machine, but there’s a reason for the hype.
 Few movements have touched so many parts of our economy, impacting the way we do business, communicate and learn.
 And there’s big money being thrown at Big Data technology, especially in the past two years.
 Exploratory methods have turned into ready business tactics, pumping in even more cash.

 Just how much cash are we talking?
 The total Big Data market reached $11.4 billion in 2012, according to a Wikibon report published this morning.
 And factory revenue saw a 59 percent jump from 2011, beating Wikibon’s earlier forecast.
 Growing interest has pushed revenue for Big Data-related hardware, software and services in 2012, as a burgeoning industry begins to flex its muscles.
 And for good reason.
 Wikibon expects the Big Data market to exceed $47 billion by 2017.